pluggabl/woocommerce-jetpack/readme.txt

 * *Empty Cart Button* - Add (and customize) "Empty Cart" button to the cart and checkout pages.
 Customize empty cart button text (Plus).
 Different button positions on the cart page (Plus).
 * *Mini Cart Custom Info* - Add custom info to the mini cart widget (1 block allowed in free version).
 * *URL Coupons* - WooCommerce URL coupons.
 Redirect after coupon has been applied (Plus).
 * *Frequently Bought Together* - Add Frequently Bought Together section with suggest items usually bought together with the product watched by your customer.
-(Plus only)
+(Available in paid Booster bundles)
 * *One Page Checkout* - One Page Checkout make easier for customers to buy from custom checkout pages by displaying both product selection and checkout forms on a single page.
-(Plus only)
+(Available in paid Booster bundles)
+* *Wishlist* - Add to Favourites your customer can mark Products as Favourite Products for any upcomming event.(Available in paid Booster bundles)

 **Payment Gateways**